Wxkyle/react-certification/react-cert/README.md

     - `Search` - a page to search for a joke by a search term
     - `Jokes` - a page the lists all viewed jokes

-4. Add a button, menu, or some other way to navigate between routes.
+[x].
+Add a button, menu, or some other way to navigate between routes.
-5. Save your work and push these changes to Bitbucket.
+[x].
+Save your work and push these changes to Bitbucket.
-6. Create a Pull Request (PR) for your code and merge it with the `master` branch.
+[x].
+Create a Pull Request (PR) for your code and merge it with the `master` branch.
 (Do not delete this branch.)

 ## Authentication